The Nuclear Magnetic Resonance Center

 In general, each prospective user must consult with the NMR Director before using any of the NMR spectrometers.
-Individuals who have not used our spectrometers before will be asked to go through a standard training procedure for 1D NMR (outlined below), please authorization and training [PDF] form for training.
+Individuals who have not used our spectrometers before will be asked to go through a standard training procedure for 1D NMR (outlined below), please complete the User Authorization & Request for NMR Training Form.
 After completing and passing training, users are granted permission to perform experiments on their own.
 Only then will access to NMR spectrometers be granted.
 Once you have successfully obtained the “routine, 1D spectrum,” you have paved your way leading to other advanced applications.

 The training is offered each week from Monday to Friday.
 Please complete a Training Form and return it to the NMR Facility Director.
 You are encouraged not to start training until you plan to start using the spectrometers for research.

 - Study the Basics

 Please read through the "NMR Laboratory and Safety Guidelines" handout ahead of the training.
-You down-load from web site and also obtain a copy of the handout from NMR facility.
-If you have never used an NMR spectrometer before or you do not understand at all about NMR spectroscopy, read an introductory book or article or speak to someone who has experience or knowledge.
+If you have never used an NMR spectrometer before or you are lacking the fundamentals, please consult your textbooks, articles, or speak to your peers that have experience or knowledge with the technique.